 Working time (or pot life) is the time required for the initial mixed viscosity to double at room temperature (RT).
 The cure reaction begins when Parts A and B are mixed.
 As the cure progresses, viscosity increases until the material becomes a soft gel.
-Cure is defined as the time required for a specific gel to reach 90% of its final properties Gels will reach a no-flow state prior to full cure.
-Addition-cure silicone gels may be room temperature and heat cure or exclusively heat cure.
+Cure conditions are shown in the typical properties table.
+Cure is defined as the time required for a specific gel to reach 90% of its final properties.
+Gels will reach a no-flow state prior to full cure.
+Addition-cure silicone gels may be RT and heat cure or exclusively heat cure.
 Adding heat accelerates the cure reaction.
 Additional time should be allowed for heating the part to near oven temperature.
 Cure schedules should be verified in each new application.